Gautamshahi/SimpleText-Track-Task-3-Research-Area-Classification/README.md

 # SimpleText Track — Task 3: Research Area Classification

 ## Overview

-This pilot task focuses on the identification of research areas from scientific text.
-Participants are expected to develop models that classify scientific publications according to a predefined taxonomy.
+This pilot task focuses on identifying research areas from scientific texts.
+Participants are expected to develop models that classify scientific publications according to a predefined taxonomy based on the [DFG classification system](https://github.com/Gautamshahi/SimpleText-Track-Task-3-Research-Area-Classification/blob/main/classification_taxonomy.csv).
+The task may be approached either as a hierarchical classification problem or through the use of large language models (LLMs) for research area prediction.

-The task aims to support automatic subject classification for scientific repositories and digital libraries, helping improve metadata consistency across collections such as arXiv and OpenAIRE.
+The goal of the task is to support automatic subject classification in scientific repositories and digital libraries, thereby improving metadata consistency across collections such as arXiv and OpenAIRE.

-The classification scheme is based on the DFG (German Research Foundation) classification system.
+The classification scheme used in this task is derived from the DFG (German Research Foundation) classification system.
+The task aims to identify only two labels of the research area i.e, filed and discipline

 ---